 Not technically a virtue name, but it sure sounds like one!
 Merritt is an uncommon and upbeat alternative to surname names like Wyatt, Everett, Beckett and Truett – all boasting that smart and stylish double T ending.

 Legendary director Sir Ridley Scott gives this quirky surname a dashing, artistic flair for boys, but it’s also a cute and quirky alternative to the likes of Hadley and Ripley for girls.

 An originally female Hebrew name that underwent a dramatic gender switch in the early noughties in the US, by analogy with both Spanish Gael and the aspirational surname Yale.
 Its unusual Y initial and AE consonant cluster make it a unique and eye-catching choice.

 The fashionable nickname Winnie and rise of girl names like Marlowe and Willow have transformed Winslow from a buttoned-up boy name to a fresh possibility for both sexes.

-And now for the the full roster of Nameberry’s favorite uncommon gender-neutral baby names.
-Which of these would make your list?
+And now for the the full roster of Nameberry’s favorite cool gender-neutral baby names below the Top 1000.